UKHomeOffice/hocs-audit/README.md

 # hocs-audit

 This is the Home Office Correspondence Service (HOCS) auditing service.
-This service is designed to receive audit event messages from an sqs queue for persistent storage.
+This service is designed to receive audit event messages from an SQS queue for persistent storage.

 The HOCS project is comprised of a set of micro-services:
 * [hocs-workflow](https://github.com/UKHomeOffice/hocs-workflow): models the business processes between the services